Host plants:

 Life cycle:

-I found the caterpillar in Sardinia in mid-May 2012.
-The moths fly from late March to May and then again in an at least partial second generation in August/September.
-The caterpillars are thus probably most likely to occur from late April to June and again in September/October.
+I found the caterpillar in Sardinia in mid-May 2012 and eggs and younger larvae on Sicily in late April 2023.
+The moths are variable in colour and fly from late March to May and then again in an at least partial second generation in July-September.
+The caterpillars are thus probably most likely to occur from late April to June and again in August-October.

+The eggs are deposited in larger batches on leaves of the host plant.
 The caterpillars live at least initially sociable and mine in the leaves.
 Later they eat in a sort of scraping on the leaves and eat parts of the leaves totally.
 They scatter a bit in last instar.
-Pupation takes place in the sand rather superficially.
+Pupation takes place in the sand.

 Endangerment factors: